oat-sa/taohub-articles/forge/process-authoring/process-variables.md

 Process variables
 =================

--   The Process variables box defines branching conditions and performing verifications require variables, the values of which depend on the execution of the process.\
+-   The Process variables box defines branching conditions and performing verifications require variables, the values of which depend on the execution of the process.<br/>

     ~~En attente de la documentation développeur~~